 The School Council is one of the key ways of communicating with our pupils.
-Pupils from each year are elected and meet regularly to discuss both short and long-term issues and improvements.
-Members of the Senior Leadership Team are represented on the Council and engage with pupils through discussion and share feedback with the Pupil Leadership Co-ordinator and the LMT.
+Pupils from each year are elected and meet regularly to discuss both short and long-term projects and improvements.
+Members of the Senior Prefect Team are represented on the Council and engage with pupils through discussion and share feedback with the Pupil Leadership Co-ordinator and the LMT.

 Pupils from all years are encouraged to offer feedback to departments through ‘Pupil Voice’.
-Some departments are now using online means to collate and share data in order that the school can enhance current teaching and learning practices.
+All departments use Google Classroom to collate and share data in order that the school can enhance current teaching and learning practices.

-Liturgy forms a central part of our community life and thus pupils are encouraged to develop and enhance St Richard’s spiritual life through the election of ‘Liturgy Reps’ (representatives).
+Liturgy forms a central part of our community life and thus pupils are encouraged to develop and enhance St Richard’s spiritual life through the election of ‘Liturgy Reps’.
 Liturgy Reps work with their form tutors and peers to decorate classrooms and display boards appropriately for the liturgical season (e.g. Advent, Christmas, Easter) and bring a strong sense of spirituality to all areas of the school.
-Each year, a Liturgy Captain and Deputy have been elected to support the Lay Chaplain, Jo, in strengthening all aspects of liturgical life.
+Each year, a Liturgy Captain and Deputy are elected to support the Lay Chaplain, Jo, in strengthening all aspects of liturgical life.
 Opinions are sought on the quality of services, masses and opportunities for worship.

-TA Co-ordinators carry out termly surveys with pupils of SEN to ensure their voice is heard and their experiences are enriched.
+TA Co-ordinators carry out surveys with pupils of SEN to ensure their voice is heard and their experiences are enriched.
 When Governors meet with pupils, Pastoral Leaders ensure that there is a spread of abilities represented.

-Governors visit termly to seek the view of pupils on a range of issues.
+Governors visit each semester to seek the view of pupils on a range of issues.
 They will also come in if there is a sudden need to discuss something within school life such as school uniform.

-Our Prefect System and Student Listeners work hard to hear the voice of our more vulnerable pupils.
+Our Prefects and Student Listeners work hard to hear the voice of our more vulnerable pupils.